WELCOME TO JIANGJI DISTILLERY

 Though often discussed as if it were a single type of spirit, baijiu is a tree with many branches.
 In terms of ingredients, production methods and flavors, baijiu can be worlds apart.
 The current classification system is a modern innovation and not without its limitations, but it is a useful reference point for any drinker.
-Before we get into the baijiu classification, it is very much necessary to know what is Qu.
+Before we get into baijiu classification, it is necessary to know about Qu.

-It is the key to turn grains into alcohol, is sometimes incorrectly translated as brewer’s yeast, but contains much more than just yeast.
-Winemakers produce Qu by crushing moistened grains into a paste, forming them into clumps and continuously adjusting their moisture level in a controlled environment.
+Qu is the key to turn grains into alcohol.
+It is sometimes translated as brewer’s yeast, but actually contains much more than just yeast.
+Chinese brewers make Qu by crushing moistened grains into a paste, forming them into clumps and continuously adjusting their moisture level in a controlled environment.
 By the end of the process the clumps have drawn yeast, bacteria and other microorganisms from the air, which coat the surface and interior of the grain clumps.
 Qu can create subtle differences in taste and recipes are the most carefully guarded secrets in the industry.

-Hereby, we classified baijiu into 13 categories according to the smell as below:
+Below, we classified baijiu into 13 categories according to the smell: